Thinking about UCAT revision? In this article, our UCAT experts explain how to boost your score in the Decision Making (DM) section.

 There's a wide variety of questions in Decision Making, and the section can be tricky to master.
 Get into good habits early to give yourself the best chance of success.

-Read our UCAT FAQ for a comprehensive overview of the test.
+Check out our UCAT FAQ for a comprehensive overview of the test

 Take time to familiarise yourself with the style of questions.
-There are different conventions associated with each question type and as you practice, you’ll notice patterns emerging.
+There are different conventions associated with each question type and as you practise, you’ll notice patterns emerging.

-The questions make more sense when you can try them yourself; try free UCAT practice questions.
+The questions make more sense when you can try them yourself, so don't forget to take our free UCAT practice test

 Speed reading questions to save time is not advisable.